Menu Items

 Information in pink above is from Ross County, Ohio Families Vol II by Ross County Genealogical Society 1979, compiled by Mary P. Hammersmith 1424 Lark Lane, Naperville, IL 60540, pages 145-146)

-Information in brown above has been collected by Susan L. Snyder, web master of this site.
+Information in brown above has been personally obtained by Susan L. Snyder, web master, from tombstones.

-Martha and her husband had six children including: Susanna Rebecca, Elizabeth E., Eliza J., Mary, Isabella (Isobel), and William M..
+Martha and her husband had six children including: Susanna Rebecca (#24), Elizabeth E., Eliza J., Mary, Isabella (Isobel), and William M..

 Martha died 1 February 1842 and was buried at the family burying ground.
 Her remains, as well as those of her husband, were later moved to Mt.
 Pleasant Cemetery at Kingston, Ohio by their great granddaughter Emma Deane of Chillicothe.
 This is documented in the article Family History of Early Settlers Recalled.